The Grothendieck Group of a Quantum Projective Space Bundle: Terminology and notation

-In section 5, we assume that $X$ is a scheme in the usual sense.
-Following Van den Bergh \cite{vdB1} we define an $\cO_X$-bimodule algebra as an algebra object in the category of $\cO_X$-$\cO_X$-bimodules (Definitions \ref{defn.OX.bimod} and \ref{defn.bimod.alg}).
+An {\sf $\cO_X$-bimodule algebra} is an algebra object in the category of $\cO_X$-$\cO_X$-bimodules.
 Graded $\cO_X$-bimodule algebras are then defined in an obvious way.
 A graded $\cO_X$-bimodule algebra $\cB$ is analogous to a sheaf of $\cO_X$-algebras, but it is actually a sheaf on $X \times X$ and local sections of $\cB$ do not have an algebra structure; its global sections do, and they typically form a non-commutative graded algebra.
-Now $\cB$ determines a graded $X$-algebra $A$ in the sense of sections 2-4 by the rule $\ucHom_X(A,-):=\ucHom_{\cO_X}(\cB,-)$ where the right hand side is defined in terms of the usual sheaf-Hom on $X \times X$ (see (\ref{eq.Hom})).
-Graded modules over $\cB$ give graded modules over $A$.

-The $\cB$'s of interest to us are constructed from a coherent sheaf $\cE$ on $X \times X$ with the property that both projections $pr_i:\Supp \cE \to X$ are finite and each $pr_{i*}\cE$ is locally free.
-In this case $\cB$ is analogous to the symmetric algebra of a locally free $\cO_X$-module, so we impose several natural conditions on $\cB$ (Definition \ref{rs}).
-These conditions on $\cB$ imply that $A$ has the properties that were used in section 4, namely the functors $- \otimes_X A_i$ are exact and $\ucTor^A_q(-,o_X)=0$ for $q \gg 0$.